wso2/docs-open-banking/en/docs/develop/jwt-access-tokens.md

     consent_id_claim_name="consent_id"
     ```

-   - If the scope is defined as `consent:uuid`, the value for the above configuration should be `consent:uuid`.
+   - If the scope is defined as `consent:uuid`, the value for the above configuration should be `consent:`.

 3. To enable [certificate-bound access token validation](/learn/token-authentication#certificate-bound-access-tokens):